-Edinburgh Infectious Diseases is the organisational hub for infectious disease scientists in Edinburgh.
+Edinburgh Infectious Diseases is the network of infectious disease scientists in Edinburgh.

 Our mission is to:

 - Represent the strengths of infectious disease science in Edinburgh through our symposia, workshops, outreach activity and internet profile;